 The education basket category recorded inflation of 12.0% y/y, with the cost of pre-primary and primary education growing at a rate of 12.6% y/y, while secondary- and tertiary education recorded price increases of 11.0% y/y and 12.7% y/y, respectively.
 All three subcategories printed no price increases on a month on month basis.

-Zonal data shows that on a monthly basis prices declined by 0.1% in the central zone 2 while rising elsewhere in the country.
-On an annual basis the Windhoek and surrounding area, in zone 2, recorded the lowest inflation rate at 3.0% in July, with the mixed zone 3 covering the south, east and west of the country recording the highest rate of inflation at 5.1% y/y.
-Inflation in zone 1 (Northern region) moderated to 3.2% y/y.
+The zonal data shows that on a monthly basis, prices printed flat in the southern, eastern and western parts of the country, while rising elsewhere in the country.
+On an annual basis, the Windhoek and surrounding area, recorded the lowest inflation rate of 2.7% in September, with the mixed zone 3 covering the south, east and west of the country recording the highest rate of inflation at 4.4% y/y.
+Inflation in the northern region of the country increased to 3.0% y/y.

 The Namibian annual inflation rate continued to slow, reaching 3.3% in September, and is the lowest annual rate since November 2015.
 The moderation in September’s annual figure was mostly a result of base effects, as the increase in prices of public transportation services in September 2018 no longer influences the annual inflation figure.
 The ongoing recession, coupled with low business and consumer confidence, has dampened the demand for goods and services, translating to lower overall inflation.
 IJG’s inflation model forecasts an average inflation rate of 3.8% y/y in 2019 and 3.9% y/y in 2020.
 The largest upside risk to this forecast is higher food costs, as the drought affects local food production.